 Users need to understand what the app will do beforehand via clues you give them.
 Your UI elements should be consistent and predictive, showing the user what can and will be done (if they click on that button/link) for each screen.
 Hyperlinked text, for example, indicates that the user will be taken elsewhere.
 Use UI elements as indicators to help your user master your application quickly, yet without memorization.

 I’ve said it many times before.
 “If your users can’t figure out how to use your app in 30 seconds or less, they’re gone.”
 Your interface must be instinctive and easy to learn.
 Use familiar patterns from other apps that your target user group may be accustomed to.
 Don’t build a new UI paradigm.
 What you create may be better, but harder to learn and use.

 Let your users know the status of the task they are trying to complete.
 This means if you want them to wait, tell them.
 If they are only partly done, tell them where they are and how far they have to go.

 Lastly, when it comes to User Research and Usability Testing, the core of User-Centered Design, there are many available tools and services.
 How do you find the right tools for the job when every project has different needs and budgets?

 Good Mobile UX Design and Testing does not require rocket science or artistic skills.
-It just takes remembering these basic principles, and then you can set out and evaluate an app.
+It just takes remembering these basic principles, before setting out.